PACH05/PACH05/README.md

 ### Hi there 👋 This is Prasanta

-🌱 I’m currently learning Data Structures and Algorithms and Backend Development.
+🌱 I’m currently learning Full Stack Development using NextJS and DSA.
+- 🔭 I’m currently working as a Data Engineer at EY.

-🎈 Check out my repositories to see my latest works,
+🎈 Check out my repositories to see my works.
+⚡ Fun fact: I am an avgeek and a railfan...

 Good Day✌
 <!--